Logo Voyage

 By car

-Marburg is not officially connected to an Autobahn, but you will find that coming from the south via Frankfurt and Giessen the Autobahn seamlessly leads to Bundesstraße 3a, which is developed equivalently.
+Marburg is not connected to an Autobahn, but you will find that coming from the south via Frankfurt and Giessen the Autobahn seamlessly leads to Bundesstraße 3a, which is developed equivalently.

 Get around

-As a small town it`s best explored on foot.
+As a small town it's best explored on foot.
 Other possibilities include the public bus services and bicycle.
 A touristic tour is offered by the Schlossbahn.

-If you need, ask the inhabitants: Most people are very friendly and will go out of their way to point out the sights.
+If you need, ask the inhabitants.
+Most people are very friendly and will go out of their way to point out the sights.

 By bus